jdh4/mac_productivity/clipboard_manager/README.md

 ## Paste App

 If you need a more powerful clipboard manager than what Raycast provides then see [Paste](https://pasteapp.io) ($29.99/year).
-Also, look at [Setapp](https://setapp.com) which is a subscription to a few hundred potentialy useful Mac apps (see also BusyCal, Substage, CleanShot X, BetterTouchTool and more).
+Also, look at [Setapp](https://setapp.com) which is a subscription to a few hundred potentially useful Mac apps (see also BusyCal, Substage, CleanShot X, BetterTouchTool and more).